 They forced the giant into one of the seats.
 They used ropes and belts and spare cables to tie the monster down, but still Goda writhed and struggled because the chair was too small, and the edge of the wooden arms dug hard into her sides, and her knees bent up at what looked like an uncomfortable angle.

 Kanna winced at the sight.
 She launched forward towards the chaos, but the strong hands of Lila held her back.
-“Don’t get in the midst of it,” Lila said to her in Upperlander.
+“Don’t get in the midst of it,” Lila said to her in the Upperlander tongue.
 “This is not your fight.”

 But a sharp buzz broke Kanna away from her thoughts.
-The engineer’s steel rod was much more than it had first seemed, and she had pressed two probes at the end of it into the giant’s ribs.
-The electric buzz sounded again, cracked against the side of Goda’s chest.
-The giant cried out; her forearms stiffened against the chair and her hands became fists; her teeth gritted with pain.
+The engineer’s steel rod was much more than it had first seemed: The woman pressed two probes at the end of it into the giant’s ribs.
+The electric buzz sounded again, cracking against the side of Goda’s chest.
+The giant cried out, her teeth gritting with pain.

 No one heard her.
 Goda kept writhing, lifting her hips up as if to rise from the chair, and the collective kept pushing her down.